BrickspaceLab/paper-toolkit/README.md

 1. Clone this repo
 2. Replace `paper-theme.myshopify.com` in `package.json` with your Shopify store URL
 3. Run `npm install` to install dependencies
-4. Run `npm run pull` to download the your theme.
-You'll be asked to select a theme to pull.
-Be sure to select the theme that has Paper installed.
+4. Run `npm run pull` to download the your theme (be sure to select the theme that has Paper installed)
 5. Run `npm run dev` to create a development preview
 6. Run `npm run build` to build production ready assets